COS301-SE-2024/GameOnConnect/README.md

       <img src="https://github.com/COS301-SE-2024/GameOnConnect/assets/131775579/a19724a9-8f86-442f-adbb-ac76f4b3257f" width="600" height="auto">
     </td>
     <td style="vertical-align: top; width: auto; border: 0; padding: 10px;">
-      <b>Meet Lerato , experienced in front-end development, database architecture, and a range of programming languages.
+      <b>Meet Lerato, experienced in front-end development, database architecture, and a range of programming languages.
 With familiarity in Angular and Ionic, they create user-friendly interfaces that blend creativity and functionality seamlessly.
 Exploring further, they find joy in the details of database design, using languages like MySQL to construct efficient data structures.
 Beyond front-end development and databases, their skill set extends to Python, Java,C++, and JavaScript, enabling them to tackle various challenges with ease.
 Committed to lifelong learning, they  continually seeks new opportunities to expand their knowledge and contribute meaningfully to projects.</b>
     </td>
   </tr>
   <tr>